Adding a deploy hook

 - a hook point - where in the deployment process the hook must be invoked

 commandor one of the two

-- a target - defines which type(s) of servers will use this hook
+- a target - which type(s) of servers will use this hook

-- a hook field - the actual command or script being invoked
+- a hook field - the command or script being run (or invoked)

-So, to write a deploy hook we must:
+So, to write a deploy hook you must:

 Writing the YAML

 command.
 This simply executes a command in the operating system as part of the deployment process.